robmarkcole/fire-detection-from-images/README.md

 * [Early Fire detection system using deep learning and OpenCV](https://towardsdatascience.com/early-fire-detection-system-using-deep-learning-and-opencv-6cb60260d54a) - customized InceptionV3 and CNN architectures for indoor and outdoor fire detection.
 980 images for training and 239 images for validation, training accuracy of 98.04 and a validation accuracy of 96.43, openCV used for live detection on webcam - code and datasets (already referenced here) on https://github.com/jackfrost1411/fire-detection

 ## Datasets
-* [FireNET](https://github.com/OlafenwaMoses/FireNET) - approx. 500 fire images with bounding boxes
+* [FireNET](https://github.com/OlafenwaMoses/FireNET) - approx. 500 fire images with bounding boxes.
+Repo contains trained Yolo3 model trained using [imageai](https://github.com/OlafenwaMoses/ImageAI), unknown performance.
 * [Fire Detection from CCTV on Kaggle](https://www.kaggle.com/ritupande/fire-detection-from-cctv) - images and video, images are extracted from video, relatively small dataset.
 Quite relevant to current task as have videos to test on.
 * [cair/Fire-Detection-Image-Dataset](https://github.com/cair/Fire-Detection-Image-Dataset) - This dataset contains normal images and images with fire, and is highly unbalanced to reciprocate real world situations.
 * [mivia Fire Detection Dataset](https://mivia.unisa.it/datasets/video-analysis-datasets/fire-detection-dataset/) - approx. 30 videos